 *Career Services has transitioned to Handshake for career advisement appointments.
 Please go to https://stjohns.joinhandshake.com/stu/appointments to sign up for an appointment.*

 University Career Services provides programs and services that create opportunities for students, alumni, faculty and employers to engage in mutually beneficial partnerships that meet the needs of an evolving and global workforce.

-Handshake (St. John’s Platform for Recruiting Students) provides full-time, part-time, temporary and internship opportunities targeted by employers to St. John's University students and alumni.
+Handshake (St. John’s Recruiting Platform) provides full-time, part-time, temporary and internship opportunities targeted by employers to St. John's University matriculated degree-seeking students and alumni.

 Career Services is open to undergraduate and graduate students.
 Students are encouraged to begin utilizing our services early in their college careers for assistance with selectinga major, career planning and their job search.